domikini/domikini.github.io/_posts/2020-02-05-Use-pass-as-secret-store-for-docker-registry.md

 7. gpg --generate-key.
 Enter your name, mail, etc. You will get gpg-id like "5BB54DF1XXXXXXXXF87XXXXXXXXXXXXXX945A".
 Copy it to clipboard.
 To show GPG key id: `gpg --list-secret-keys --keyid-format LONG`

     If entropy is needed.
-Install rng-tools in Ubuntu or rng-utils in Fedora.

-    Edit /etc/default/rng-tools and add the line HRNGDEVICE=/dev/urandom.

-    Now, start the rng-tools daemon: /etc/init.d/rng-tools start

-    If it still doesn't create enough entropy, use command e.g. `find / > /dev/null`
+Run command `sudo dd if=/dev/sda of=/dev/zero`

+    Or install the program haveged `sudo apt install haveged`

 8. `pass init (paste from clipboard)`